pywbem/pywbemtools/docs/pywbemcli/commands.rst

 namespaces if the ``-namespace``/``-n`` command option is specified one or more times.

+The command format is:
+    $ pywbemcli [GENERAL-OPTIONS] class find ``CLASSNAME-GLOB`` [COMMAND-OPTIONS]

 .. index:: pair: result filters; class find command

 The ``class find`` command includes filter options that filter returned classes to display only those classes that have the defined filter options.
 Thus, ``pywbemcli class enumerate --association`` displays only classes that have the Association qualifier set.
-The filters are documented in the `class filter options table`_ .
+The filters are documented in section :ref:`Filtering responses for specific types of classes`.

 The command displays the namespaces and class names of the result using the ``txt`` output format (default), or using :term:`Table output formats`.

+The command options are:

+*  ``--namespace`` ``-n`` ``NAMESPACE`` - Add a namespace to the search scope.
+   This option may be specified multiple times or the namespace list may be specified by comma-separated entries.
+If no namespace option is included, all namespaces in the current connection are included.

+*  ``--sort``/``-s`` - Sort the results by namespace.
+The default is to sort by classname

+*  The response filter options which further filter the classes to be displayed by characteristics such as whether the class is an association or is experimental, etc. These options are defined in :ref:`Filtering responses for specific types of classes`.

 .. code-block:: text